HaHaItsCalvin/amazing-saturn/README.md

 # Static Directory
 1. `static/images` media gets automatically duplicated to the `public/images` directory, which is what's actually referenced for media/asset deployment.

+# Imagery
+1. Beware of having images that are much too large for performant web loading.
+Anything above 1MB should be consulted on; ideal range is 750kB and less.
+2. Using CDN's & getting Image links is a great way of handling images quickly & effectively without degrading image quality excessively.